tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/aws_network.md

 ## Creating a private network in the cloud: Amazon Virtual Private Cloud (VPC)

+Control network traffic by defining subnets and routing tables.
+Doing so allows you to specify private networks that are not reachable from the outside.

 When you create a VPC, you get your own private network on AWS.
-Private means you can use the address ranges 10.0.0.0/8, 172.16.0.0/12, or 192.168.0.0/16 to design a network that isn’t necessarily connected to the public internet.
+Private means you can use the address ranges `10.0.0.0/8`, `172.16.0.0/12`, or `192.168.0.0/16` to design a network that isn’t necessarily connected to the public internet.
 You can create subnets, route tables, network access control lists (NACLs), and gateways to the internet or a VPN endpoint.

 Amazon Virtual Private Cloud supports IPv6 as well.
 You can create IPv4 only, IPv6 only, or IPv4 and IPv6 VPCs.
 To reduce complexity, we are sticking to IPv4 in this chapter.